LLM vs JD: What’s the Difference?

 LLM Curriculum

 An LLM curriculum allows you to gain more specialized knowledge in a particular area of the law.
 For example, Northeastern University School of Law’s online LLM program features three industry-informed curricular paths: Bar Examination Preparation, Intellectual Property and Technology Law, and International Business.
-Bar Examination Preparation allows students who obtained a law degree outside of the U.S. to study and sit for particular bar exams.
+The Bar Examination Preparation track prepares international and domestic attorneys to sit for the California Bar Exam.

 With an LLM, you are also able to tailor your studies to fit your career goals.
 LLM coursework will vary by program.
 Northeastern Law’s online LLM offers an array of course options, including courses in topics such as torts, contracts and constitutional law.
 In addition, they offer niche courses in fields that include intellectual property, securities regulation and international tax.